• ¶

 exports.take = take

-Take items from iterator while predicate
+Take items from iterator while predicate function returns true.
+As soon as function returns false, stop iteration.

 local function take_while(predicate, next)